Home

 Payments made through the website

 Payments made for products sold or bought on the website are processed by a third-party payment processor, Stripe Payments Europe Ltd., that specialises in the secure online capture and processing of credit/debit card transactions.
-For most transactions, we do not collect Financial Data from buyers when they place an order.
+We do not collect Financial Data from buyers when they place an order.
 If you have any questions regarding secure transactions, please contact us.

 Promotional offers from us